johnathanhuutri/CTFWriteup/2022/SVATTT-2022/Convert/README.md

 p.sendafter(b'server!\n', payload)
 ```

-We want to change `count` to 0x60 so that `count` will be added with 0x30 and become 0x90, the same place as payload 0x30.
+We want to change `count` from 0x90 to 0x60 so that `count` will be added with 0x30 and become 0x90 again, the same place as payload 0x30.
 For payload 0x31, we will keep the var `count` same as 0x90 so that it will be added with 0x30 and become 0xc0, which is saved rbp:

 ```python
 payload = b'0001' + b'htb\x00\x00111' + p32(0x90) + b'1'*0x28